chrisvel/Conference-Track-Management/README.md

 ##Class explanation

-* CTParser: Parses the data from the file given
+* `CTParser`: Parses the data from the file given
-* CTValidator: Validates parsed data and exports an Array with unique, valid  values
+* `CTValidator`: Validates parsed data and exports an Array with unique, valid  values
-* CTManager: Runs the algorithm to solve the problem
+* `CTManager`: Runs the algorithm to solve the problem
-* CTPrinter: Prints schedule to stdout
+* `CTPrinter`: Prints schedule to stdout

-Entity classes:
+###Entity classes:
-* Talk: Description and length for each talk
+* `Talk`: Description and length for each talk
-* Track: An array of talks and their total length for each session
+* `Track`: An array of talks and their total length for each session

 ##Algorithm